mrworf/iceshelf/README.md

 #### max size

-Defines the maxium size of the *uncompressed* data.
-It will never go above this, but depending on various other options, the resulting backup files may exceed it.
+Defines the maximum amount of source data that may be packed into one backup slice.
+Iceshelf counts the sizes of the files selected for the current slice, so this also becomes the largest single file that can fit in that slice.
+Depending on compression, encryption, signatures, and parity, the generated backup artifacts may still exceed this size on disk.

 This option is defined in bytes, but can also be suffixed with K, M, G or T to indicate the unit.
 We're using true powers of 2 here, so 1K = 1024.

 A value of zero or simply blank (or left out) will make it unlimited (unless `add parity` is in-effect)

-**If the backup didn't include all files due to exceeded max size, then iceshelf will exit with code 10.
-By rerunning iceshelf with the same parameters it will continue where it left of.
-If you do this until it exits with zero, you'll have a full backup.
+With the default `loop slices = yes`, iceshelf will keep creating, uploading, and committing slices in the same run until everything that fits has been backed up.

+If you disable `loop slices`, then a run stops after the first full slice.
+In that mode, if more files remain, iceshelf exits with code 10 and a rerun continues from the last committed slice.

-This behavior is to allow you to segment your uploads into a specific size.**
+This behavior is what allows you to segment uploads into a specific per-slice size.

 *default is blank, no limit*

+#### loop slices

+Controls whether iceshelf should continue creating additional slices in the same invocation when `max size` is reached.

+If `yes`, iceshelf will upload the current slice, save the local database, clear temporary files, and continue with the remaining files automatically.

+If `no`, iceshelf keeps the older one-slice-per-run behavior.
+When more files remain that would fit in another slice, it exits with code 10 so you can rerun it later.

+This option only matters when `max size` is greater than zero.

+*default is `yes`*

 #### change method